 Since so many people ask me about my Crate and Barrel sofa, I thought what better time to talk about this great piece of furniture.
+I must mention that this is not a sponsored review it is a genuine sofa review which include my own experience with the couch.

 Do you ever research something to death and then you end up paralyzed?

-I think they have a term called “Analysis paralysis!”
+I think they have a term called “analysis paralysis!”

 Well a couple of years ago when I was shopping for a sofa, I visited every major brand store.
 I checked them out for comfort, looked under the slipcovers, and tested their fabric in regards to stain removal.